solana-labs/solana/docs/src/developing/plugins/geyser-plugins.md

 to the full path name of the shared library implementing the plugin, and may have other configuration information, like connection parameters for the external database.
-The plugin configuration file is specified by the validator's CLI parameter `--accountsdb-plugin-config` and the file must be readable to the validator process.
+The plugin configuration file is specified by the validator's CLI parameter `--geyser-plugin-config` and the file must be readable to the validator process.

 Please see the [config file](#config) for the referential